 Maras: a town known for its nearly 5,000 nearby salt evaporation ponds which have been in use since Inca times

 Moray: Inca agricultural terraces consisting of a number of large circular depressions.
 The complex is located on a plateau at about 3,500 m (11,483 ft) asl.
 Each level of terraces has its own microclimate.

 Ollantaytambo: an Inca town and archaeological site northwest of the city of Cusco.
-During the Inca Empire, it was the royal estate of Emperor Pachacuti who conquered the region.
-He built the town and a ceremonial center.
+During the Inca Empire, it was the royal estate of Emperor Pachacuti who conquered the region and built the town and ceremonial center.